Is your sales team structure holding you back?

 The Cost of Poor Sales Structure

-Whether I’m coaching, training, or working as an Interim Sales Director, I see the same pattern time and again when a sales team lacks structure: three big problems show up:
+Whether I am working as a Fractional Sales Director in the UK or delivering Sales Training, I see the same pattern time and again when a sales team lacks structure: three big problems show up:

-• Inconsistency: Some team members achieve targets while others miss them, with no clear reason as to why.
+• Inconsistency: Some team members meet targets while others miss them, with no clear explanation for the discrepancy.

 • Missed Opportunities: Without a clear process, potential sales, whether from prospects or existing clients, slip through the cracks.